localstack/localstack-blog.github.io/content/2023-09-07-making-connecting-to-localstack-easier/index.md

 Requests made to `localhost:4566` are then forwarded to the container.

 This works well when interacting from the host, for example using [`awslocal`](https://docs.localstack.cloud/user-guide/integrations/aws-cli/#localstack-aws-cli-awslocal) commands.
-It does not work when trying to connect to LocalStack from your own containers, or LocalStack compute resources such as Lambda functions or ECS containers.
+However, making requests to `localhost:4566` does not work when trying to connect to LocalStack from your own containers, or LocalStack compute resources such as Lambda functions or ECS containers.

 Sometimes, users wish to use multiple different methods to connect to LocalStack at the same time.
 For example, application code running on the host triggers a Lambda function, which in turn invokes more AWS services.